ariannalandini/QTLight/README.md

             percent_of_population_expressed = 0.05
             // Minimum fraction of individuals in which gene must be expressed

+            min_individuals_expressed = 50
+            // Minimum absolute number of individuals in which gene must be expressed

            inverse_normal_transform = 'FALSE'
             // Apply inverse normal transformation to data after normalization (if TRUE)